nathankurt/Dow-AR-Documentation/README.md

  The OAuthInterceptor, once it has a token, will always attempt to use that token.
 If it is expired it will try and refresh that token automatically.

 [Return To Top](#go-to)

+## Model Selection

+When the model selection starts all of the models are put into the screen in a prefab called Model Selection Entry.
+This displays the model and the name.
+When one of these is sellected that model is passed to the model configuration canvas and can be configured there.
+Once a user clicks "view" the model is placed in DontDestroyOnLoad so that it can be found in the AR View scene.

 ## AR Screen